 Copper & steel pipes will be more exposed to cold temperatures than plastic ones as metal is a better conductor of heat.
 When you insulate the pipes, you might find that this solves condensation issues too.

 Add Heat Tape

-Some tapes are meant only for pipes outside your home & some only for indoor pipes.
+Some tapes are meant only for pipe outside your home & some only for indoor pipes.